-In most states, the initial workers’ compensation claim process is handled by the employer’s insurance company.
-The system relies on insurance companies to follow the state’s workers’ compensation rules, including accepting and paying out legitimate claims.
-However, it’s an unfortunate fact that some insurance companies do everything they can to avoid paying out a claim in order to keep their costs low.
+In most states, employers' insurance companies handle the initial claims process for work-related injuries and illnesses.
+The workers’ compensation system depends on insurers to follow the state’s rules for responding to claims and paying benefits to injured employees.
+However, it’s an unfortunate fact that some insurance companies do everything they can to avoid paying benefits.

-Workers’ compensation is a no-fault system, which means that an injured worker can receive benefits regardless of whether the employer did anything to cause the injury.
-Unlike personal injury lawsuits, the employer’s conduct is generally irrelevant to whether an employee is entitled to benefits.
-However, some states impose additional penalties on an employer whose actions contributed to the injury.
+Workers’ compensation is a no-fault system, which means that employees with work injuries may receive benefits regardless of whether the employer did anything wrong.
+Unlike personal injury lawsuits, the employer’s conduct is generally irrelevant to an injured worker’s right to benefits.

 However, a few states impose additional penalties on employers when their actions caused injuries.
 These penalties may be relatively low for simple violations of safety rules, such as a 10% penalty in New Mexico for failing to provide required safety devices (N.M.
 Stats.
 52-1-10).
 Ohio’s Industrial Commission may award employees an additional 15% to 50% of the maximum legal award if they were injured because their employers violated workplace safety rules (Ohio Const.
 Art.
 II, § 35).
 A few states impose stiff penalties for more serious wrongdoing.
 For example, when employees in Massachusetts are injured because of their employers’ serious and willful misconduct, they may collect double the amount of compensation that would otherwise be owed under the state’s workers’ comp laws (Mass.
 Gen. Laws ch.
 152, § 28).
 California's penalty for serious and willful misconduct is 50% more compensation (Cal.
 Labor Code § 4553).